mitul707/GitHub-Search-using-Angular/README.md

 ## Build

-Open cmd and get to the application folder. (i.e. GitHub-Search-using-Angular-master) and Run 'npm install' to install all the dependency from package.json.
+Open command prompt and get to the application folder. (i.e. GitHub-Search-using-Angular-master) and Run 'npm install' to install all the dependency from package.json.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` and wait till it gets compiled.
+Once it shows "webpack: compiled successfully.", Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.